Submissions

 4. Three to six keywords

-5. A running title
+5. A running title (up to 5 words)

 6. Acknowledgements

-7. Statement of each authors’ contribution to the work
+7. Statement of each author’s contribution to the work

 8. Full address including e-mail of the corresponding author